composi/core/README.md

 Each property expects certain arguments.

-Init must be an array.
-Its first value is the state for the program.
-The second, which is optional, is an effect to run at startup.
+Init is a function that returns an array.
+The first entry in that array is the state for the program.
+The second entry, which is optional, is an effect to run at startup.
 This might be a setInterval timer, or a code to fetch data.

 Update get two arguments: message and state.
 Message is any message sent to it by the view.
 Message get sent when events are triggered in the UI, possibly by the user.